rafaelma/pgbackman/docs/manual.rst

 This section has information about how to upgrade to a newer version of PgBackMan when you already are using PgBackMan.

-To things has to be done to run an upgrade of PgBackMan:
+Two things has to be done to run an upgrade of PgBackMan:

 * Upgrade the PgBackMan software to the new version
 * Upgrade the ``pgbackman`` database to the new version

-There are a few things one has to take care of when these two steps are done to avoid problems:
+There are a few things we have to take care of when these two steps are done to avoid problems:

 * All backup servers have to run the same version of PgBackMan.